 - A. NASAD accredits only those independent postsecondary institutions offering degree- or non-degree-granting curricular programs in visual art/design that are legally authorized under applicable state law to provide a program of education beyond the secondary level. - B. NASAD does not renew the accreditation of an independent postsecondary institution during a period in which the institution: - 1.
 Is the subject of an interim action by a recognized institutional accrediting agency potentially leading to the suspension, revocation, or termination of accreditation or preaccreditation. - 2.
 Is the subject of an interim action by a state agency potentially leading to the suspension, revocation, or termination of the institution's legal authority to provide postsecondary education. - 3.
 Has been notified of a threatened loss of accreditation, and the due process procedures required by the action have not been completed. - 4.
 Has been notified of a threatened suspension, revocation, or termination by the state of the institution's legal authority to provide postsecondary education, and the due process procedures required by the action have not been completed. - C. In considering whether to grant initial accreditation to an independent postsecondary institution, NASAD takes into account actions by: - Recognized institutional accrediting agencies that have denied accreditation or preaccreditation to the institution, placed the institution on public probationary status, or revoked the accreditation or preaccreditation of the institution. - 2.
 A state agency that has suspended or revoked the institution's legal authority to provide postsecondary education. - D. If the Commission grants accreditation to an independent postsecondary institution notwithstanding the actions described in Section 1.B. or C., NASAD provides the U.S. Secretary of Education, not later than thirty days after the date of Commission action, a thorough explanation, consistent with its accreditation standards, why the previous action by a recognized institutional accrediting agency or the state does not preclude a grant of accreditation status. - E. NASAD will promptly review its accreditation of an independent postsecondary institution to determine if it should also take adverse action against the institution if: - A recognized institutional accrediting agency takes an adverse action with respect to a dually accredited institution. - 2.
-A recognized institutional accrediting agency places the institution on public probationary status. - 3.
-A recognized programmatic accrediting agency takes an adverse action, for reasons associated with the overall institution rather than the specific program, against a program offered by an institution or places the program on public probation.
+A recognized programmatic accrediting agency takes an adverse action, for reasons associated with the overall institution rather than the specific program or against a program offered by an institution.